edgedb/edgedb/docs/reference/projects.rst

 If you want to remove the link between your project and its linked instance, run :gelcmd:`project unlink` anywhere inside the project.
 This doesn't affect the instance, it continues running as before.
-After unlinking, can run ``edgedb project init`` inside project again to create or select a new instance.
+After unlinking, can run :gelcmd:`project init` inside project again to create or select a new instance.

 .. code-block:: bash

-  $ edgedb project init
+  $ gel project init
-  No `edgedb.toml` found in `~/path/to/my_project` or above.
+  No `gel.toml` found in `~/path/to/my_project` or above.
   Do you want to initialize a new project?
 [Y/n]
   > Y
   Specify the name of Gel instance to use with this project